Hectopasca1/BM4Ckit_wiki/_posts/2025-07-08-introduction.md

 A Python-based package containing various tools for machine learning applied in catalytic chemistry, including reading, writing, filtering, modifying, and format conversion of batched structure files, training ML models, model predictions, ML-potential-based batched structure optimisation and molecular dynamics, etc.

-Manuals webpage is now under construction.
-You can find the current manuals in *[Manual](https://github.com/TrinitroCat/BM4Ckit/tree/main/Manual "Examples and templates")*.
+**Manuals webpages(Tutorials) are now under construction.
+Current manuals can be found in *[Manual](https://github.com/TrinitroCat/BM4Ckit/tree/main/Manual "Examples and templates")*.**

-Please note that the project is still in an early version and may change significantly in the future.
+**Please note that the project is still in an early version and may change significantly in the future.**

 These following third-party libraries are used:
 - **PyTorch** (BSD-3-Clause License), Copyright © 2016-present Facebook Inc.